 |[Species Conservation and Research Program]|

 Using the online database is relatively self-explanatory and intuitive.
-There are two levels of search categories: Quick Search and Advanced, with and additional search option, Habitats.
+There is the basic Search option, with and additional Habitats search option.
 Each search is tailored to a particular end-user or purpose.
-In general, each level adds more search options and resultant information about each species.

 Search – Search options are intended to help focus on the information most important to a user.
 A set of “pick lists” are provided to gain access to the plants database, while text blocks, check boxes and radio buttons are used to narrow your search based on desired criteria.
-Once a selection is made, the search is executed, and a basic set of information about the plant or plants is displayed (e.g., Scientific Name, Common Name, Conservation Status, and Habitat).
+Once a selection is made, the search is executed, and a basic set of information about the plant or plants is displayed.